rjacqmotte/the_code_tarot/README.md

 + Performs a random 3-card tarot draw.

 ## Usage
-Download the program, name to yourself what you wish to shed light on, and run the program in a Node.js environment.
+1. Download the program main_en.js,
+2. open it or copy it in VS code (or an other node.js envirronement)
+3. run it. ("run and debub" with F5)
+4. look at the console.

 ## Technologies
 + JavaScript